38594 Lance Corporal Albert Robert Basford, Royal Engineers

 Born on 15th October 1897 in Aston, Warwickshire

-Died in 1979 in New South Wales, Australia
+Died on 17th September 1979 in New South Wales, Australia

 Albert Robert Basford was born in Aston, Warwickshire, the younger child of Robert Basford and Mary Jane, née Sturdey.

-His sister Margaret Edith (known as Edith) had been born on 2nd February 1895.
+His older sister Margaret Edith (known as Edith) was born on 2nd February 1895.

-In the 1901 Census, Albert, his mother and his sister Edith were staying with his Grandparents William and Susannah Sturdey at 59 Hugh Road, Aston, Birmingham but no entry for his father Robert can be found.
+In the 1901 Census, Albert, his mother and his sister Edith were staying with his Grandparents William and Susannah Sturdey at 59 Hugh Road, Aston, Birmingham.
+No entry for his father Robert can be found.

-Both Albert and Edith have Regimental birth records which state that their father was in the 13th Foot Regiment, Prince Albert’s Somerset Light Infantry.
-At the time of the 1901 Census, 1276 Pioneer-Sergeant R Basford was serving in South Africa in the 2nd Anglo-Boer War, during which, on 10th September that year, he was mentioned in despatches.
+However, both Albert and Edith have Regimental birth records which state that their father was in the 13th Foot Regiment, Prince Albert’s Somerset Light Infantry.
+At the time of the 1901 Census, 1276 Pioneer-Sergeant R Basford was serving in South Africa in the 2nd Anglo-Boer War.
+On 10th September that year, he was then mentioned in despatches.

-Having retired from the Army in 1907, Albert’s father Robert became Foreman of Works at Ashridge.
-The family lived in the Cottage, Ashridge Workyard, where Electoral Registers show his parents stayed until 1922.
+However, when he retired from the Army in 1907, Albert’s father Robert became Foreman of Works at Ashridge.
+The family then lived in the Cottage, Ashridge Workyard, where Electoral Registers show his parents stayed until 1922.

 Joining the Little Gaddesden Scout Troop 8

 Albert Basford joined the Little Gaddesden Scout Troop at its start, October 26th 1911.
 He was a member of the Peewit Patrol, whose Patrol Leader Arthur Whitman was killed at St Julien on 31st July 1917.
-The Scouts first met in the Reading Room at John o’Gaddesden’s House but meetings soon moved to the Armoury, at 27 Little Gaddesden, the home of their Scout Master, Harry Temple.
+The Scouts first met in the Reading Room at John o’Gaddesden’s House but meetings soon moved to the Armoury, at 27 Little Gaddesden, the home of their Scout Master, Harry Temple, who was assisted by 17 year old Bernard Phillips.
 Miss Bridget Talbot was their President and Mr Humphrey Talbot their Treasurer.

 Scouts in the other Patrols who served were: Stanley Austin, Sidney Bellamy, Edward Bunn, Kenneth Edge, Gerald Green, Bernard Halsey, Percy Hobbs, Frank (Henry F.) Johnson, George Pinnock, Archie Wells, Frank Whitman and Jim Whitman.